George Floyd protests in the United Kingdom: 13 June

 An official Black Lives Matter protest was cancelled in London due to concerns that it could be countered by far-right groups after right-wing activist movement the Democratic Football Lads Alliance had called for people to travel to London to protect monuments.
 Hundreds of counter-protesters – including members of far-right groups – gathered at several statue sites in London, and violently clashed with the police, leading to over a hundred arrests and six injured police officers.
-Prior to this, the statue of Winston Churchill in Parliament Square was completely covered by the government in order to protect them from being defaced, and several other memorials partially covered.
+Prior to this, the statue of Winston Churchill in Parliament Square was completely covered by the government in order to protect it from being defaced, and several other memorials partially covered.

 During the afternoon, a protest took place in Brighton.
 In Newcastle, counter-protesters hurled smoke bombs, bottles, flares and fireworks at Black Lives Matter protesters and Northumbria Police officers resulting in 13 arrests and 5 Black Lives Matter protesters being hospitalised.
 Hundreds of people participated in a protest march in Aberdeen.
 In Chelmsford, hundreds of people attended a protest in the city's Central Park.
 Protests also occurred in Canterbury, Chichester, Slough, Gloucester, Harrow, London, Northampton, King's Lynn, Marlow, Buckinghamshire, Bishop's Stortford, and Croydon.

 In Shetland, "several hundred people" took part in a socially-distanced protest in many locations in the islands.
 Posters were widely distributed for the protest featuring the slogan "Shetland staands wi [Shetland dialect: stands with] Black Lives Matter".

 In Swansea, several dozen protesters took part in a peaceful demonstration at Swansea Memorial Park.